 Eat Dirt Book Review: We’re Too Clean, my Darling!

-It took me about thirty years and a few thousand miles of distance from that garden to read a book that made me realise that a humble, slightly muddy carrot may have been one of the most important things I ever ate.
+It took me about forty years and a few thousand miles of distance from that garden to read a book that made me realise that a humble, slightly muddy carrot and a strawberry may have been one of the most important things I ever ate.

 That book was Eat Dirt by Dr Josh Axe.